Project-CETI/data-ingest/README.md

 ceti general_offload <path_to_files> <device_id> <temporary_folder>
 ```

+**Note that when you use the `general_offload` tool manually, you are responsible for manually deleting the temporary folder.**

 ## Uploading data to S3

 To upload the files from the data directory use the `s3upload` command.
 It establishes connection to the S3 bucket for raw data and attempts to upload all the data from the folder you specify.